conan-io/conan-docker-tools/README.md

 - Travis CI images are old, so installing a newer version of gcc and the needed tools can be hard.
 Check [this thread](https://github.com/travis-ci/travis-ci/issues/6300).
-- The generated binaries will use the old **libc/libstdc++** installed in the system, so ABI incompatibilities can ocurr if you use these packages in more modern distributions.
+- The generated binaries will use the old **libc/libstdc++** installed in the system, so ABI incompatibilities can occur if you use these packages in more modern distributions.

 To setup your project, copy the contents of the folder **example_project_test** to your project.
 You need to modify: